“My goal is to learn things once and use them forever.”

-The new book (out Dec.
-6) collects the best financial, health and everyday advice he’s received on his popular podcast.
+The book collects the best financial, health and everyday advice he’s received on his popular podcast.

 Think Malcolm Gladwell on the art of asking a great question.
 Building a barrel sauna with Rick Rubin.
 Dissecting the diet of an associate professor of molecular pharmacology and physiology who can deadlift 500 pounds after a seven-day fast.

 It’s not as hard to learn these things as you think.
 This, as Ferriss notes, is “low-hanging fruit with immediate returns.”

 Herein, we present an exclusive excerpt, wherein Ferriss tackles the most important part of his day: the five tools for better and faster sleep.

 As a former lifelong insomniac, I’ve tried everything to fall asleep faster and remain asleep longer.

 Here are five tricks that work.
 I deliberately omitted melatonin and prescription medications, which I don’t use unless adjusting to large time zone differences.
 I use the following in the order listed, starting 60 to 90 minutes before bed.
 Omit what you don’t like and try what you do.

 (Optional) If I Have a Partner With Me, Acro Basing